uio-bmi/IN-BIOSx000/Assembly/practicals/02_Assembly_using_velvet.md

 We will assemble *E. coli K12* strain MG1655 which was sequenced on an Illumina MiSeq.
 The instrument read 150 bases from each direction.

-We wil first use a down-sampled set of paired end reads only:
+We will first use a down-sampled set of paired end reads only:

->check path
 `/share/inf-biox121/data/assembly/MiSeq_Ecoli_MG1655_50x_R1.fastq`
 `/share/inf-biox121/data/assembly/MiSeq_Ecoli_MG1655_50x_R2.fastq`